top of page

 HOW TO KEEP DANBURY A GREAT PLACE TO LIVE

-* COMMUNITY: We just finished the new Danbury High School multi purpose stadium, serving all of the community.
+* COMMUNITY: Due to Republican leadership in prior admistrations, Danbury High School multipurpose stadium was finally completed, serving all of the community.
 Completed Rogers Park for everyone, have a $99M Career Academy and so much more.

 * LOW TAXES: We have and will continue to represent you in keeping our taxes low, bringing in businesses to help our economy grow and making sure Danbury remains one of the best places to live in the state